Davidtmanse/DavidTmanse/README.md

 - ⚡ Fun fact: ...
 -->

-this is just the first trying to do so!
+this is just the first trying to do so! \n
-Even don't know how to use github to manage my codes.Or use git on vdcode to connet the github so that take code more easy.
+Even don't know how to use github to manage my codes.Or use git on vdcode to connet the github so that take code more easy. \n
 I should spend more time to learn how to use all of them.